 - First Aid policy

 All staff are trained in relation to child protection and a school child protection officer has been identified.
 Being safe and feeling safe are the two main outcomes for our children.
 We spend time talking to them to discuss any concerns and how effectively our policy operates in practice.

-The Designated Teacher for Child Protection/Safeguarding for the School is: Mrs. S.A.Davies, Headteacher.
+The Designated Teacher for Child Protection/Safeguarding for the School is: Mr Mark Dennis, Headteacher.